 When you visit G&G TCM, we start by listening.
 We ask questions about your knee pain, how long it’s been going on, where it hurts, and what makes it better or worse.
 Then we check your overall health to make sure your treatment fits your body and needs.

 Another patient, a 65-year-old woman with knee arthritis, told us she was able to avoid surgery thanks to her acupuncture sessions.
-Her pain decreased, her sleep improved, and she was able to enjoy gardening again.
+Her symptoms reduced, her sleep improved, and she could enjoy gardening again.

 Trust G&G TCM for Your Healing